Understanding SNAP:

 Am I eligible for food benefits?

-SNAP can help people struggling with food insecurity buy the food they need.
-Benefits are provided on an Electronic Benefits (EBT) card, which is similar to a debit card, and are accepted at most grocery stores and food retailers.
+SNAP benefits are provided each month on an Electronic Benefits (EBT) card, which is like a debit card, and are accepted at most grocery stores and food retailers.
 MANNA staff and volunteers can help you determine your eligibility and complete your application or recertification over the phone.
 You can also apply directly at your county’s Department of Social Services (DSS).

 SNAP Application Process

-Potential recipients can apply for SNAP benefits either online through ePASS, in person at their local Department of Social Services (DSS) office, or by filling out a paper application and mailing it or dropping it off at their local DSS office.
-Though applying for SNAP can seem daunting, there are resources to help you navigate the process.
+You can apply for SNAP online through ePASS, in person at your county’s Department of Social Services (DSS) office, or by filling out a paper application and mailing it or dropping it off at your local DSS office.
+Applying for SNAP can feel complicated, but MANNA can help!

-Our Food Helpline is one such resource, designed to support Western North Carolina community members experiencing food insecurity by connecting them to a variety of food assistance services.
-Our Helpline team members are specifically trained to help neighbors apply/recertify for SNAP benefits.
-If you wish to learn more about our Helpline, please click here.
+MANNA’s Food Helpline is designed to support people in Western North Carolina by connecting them to a variety of food assistance services.
+Our Helpline team members are trained to help neighbors complete SNAP applications, and can also help you with the recertification process.
+Please click here to learn more about our Helpline.

-Here’s how you can check the availability of your benefits:
+Here’s how you can check the amount of SNAP funds available on your account:

 • Call 1-888-622-7328.